Proven Pathways | Discover the Evidence-Based Approaches Driving Lasting Eating Disorder Recovery

 Healing With Proven Methods

-At Ianthe House, recovery is guided by science and shaped by compassion.
-Our evidence-based practices combine somatic and psychodynamic therapies with personalized tools like progress tracking and daily support.
+At Ianthe House, recovery is founded in research and shaped by compassion and lived experience.
+Our evidence-based practices combine somatic and psychodynamic therapies with personalised tools like progress tracking and daily support.
 These methods aren’t just clinically effective—they’re transformative, helping women reconnect with themselves, regulate their emotions, and build lives beyond their eating disorders.

 The Foundations of Evidence-Based Recovery

-Evidence-based practices are grounded in research and validated through clinical experience.
+Our evidence-based practices are founded in lived experience, led by the latest research in eating disorder recovery and validated through clinical experience.
 At Ianthe House, they form the backbone of our programs, offering a structured yet flexible framework tailored to the unique needs of high-functioning women.

 A Holistic Approach